mullerdavid/ctf_writeups/cyberquest24/Online_Crypto_Kryptwos/WRITEUP.md

 {'T': 5.973, 'S': 5.752, 'K': 5.309, 'H': 4.867, 'W': 4.867, 'C': 4.867, 'A': 4.646, 'R': 4.424, 'L': 4.424, 'F': 4.203, 'G': 4.203, 'D': 4.203, 'Z': 3.761, 'X': 3.539, 'I': 3.318, 'M': 3.318, 'B': 3.318, 'U': 3.097, 'V': 3.097, 'E': 3.097, 'O': 3.097, 'Y': 2.876, 'J': 2.654, 'P': 2.433, 'Q': 2.433, 'N': 2.212}
 ```

-From the frequencies, it is probably not a simple substition cypher, might be Viginere.
+From the frequencies, it is probably not a simple substitution cypher, might be Vigenère.

 It turned out that the this part was broken, see Details below.